plaid/plaid-ruby/README.md

 ## Institution vars

-Category.id :: String
+Institution.id | String

 -- Returns the id for this institution

-Category.name :: String
+Institution.name | String

 -- Returns the name for this institution

-Category.type
+Institution.type | String

 -- Returns the type of this institution as defined by Plaid

-Category.has_mfa
+Institution.has_mfa | String

 -- Returns whether this institution requires multi factor authentication

-Category.mfa
+Institution.mfa | Hash

 -- Returns details about the required MFA for this institution